 After reading about the wide limitations of smartphone cameras, I tried to figure out how we could turn that into an opportunity.
 While finding it, I found that doing photography depends on each situation and location.
 For that, I tried to match up the best hack for each of the categories and found the below details relevant to you.

-• Travel and landscape photography: This type of photography scenario suits a smartphone camera, which fulfils some conditions.
+- Travel and landscape photography: This type of photography scenario suits a smartphone camera, which fulfills some conditions.
 Those fulfilments are that the phone should have larger sensors with a wider dynamic range.
 Also, the phone should have the capability to interchange lenses for diverse shots.
-Do consider such a type of smartphone to cater for travel photographs with the best output.
+Do consider such a type of smartphone to cater to travel photographs with the best output.

 Composite lenses were originally used in cell phone manufacturing.
 Where they have less clear light passing through the lens, which causes blurring of the image.
 Today’s manufacture uses crafted exotic materials such as sapphire glass, which allows light to pass more compared to old cell phones.

 Let’s talk about dynamic rangers.
-If your dynamic range is less, then you have to suffer from losing Lossing Details and glowing images.
-Modern smartphones use multiple frames at different exposure levels to minimise blur and noise using algorithms that require faster image processors.
-Which helps to process and stabilise at the least at high speed and during breast mode.
+If your dynamic range is less, then you have to suffer from losing details and glowing images.
+Modern smartphones use multiple frames at different exposure levels to minimize blur and noise using algorithms that require faster image processors, which help to process and stabilize at least at high speed and during breast mode.

-The company uses AI processing and neural processing in their camera software for processing images according to subjects.
-This software helps identify the subject to focus on using the left and right lenses.
-Some of the smartphone manufacturing uses an infrared laser to determine the background and the object.
+The company uses AI and neural processing in its camera software to process images according to subjects.
+This software helps identify the subject and focuses on using left and right lenses.
+Some smartphone manufacturing uses an infrared laser to determine the background and the object.
 Smartphones use dual, triple, quad, or even more.
-For depth effects, while at least one of them is a wide-angle lens.
+For depth effects, at least one of them is a wide-angle lens.

 But the smartphone uses software, and the sensor is also quite small.
 This is the reason why professional photographers use traditional cameras.